The median asking rent across 20 Austin zip codes is $1,760/month, down 11.6% from a year ago.

 | 4 Bedroom | $4,140/mo |

-Fair Market Rents are published annually by HUD for the Austin metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Austin metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Austin metro area is $2,780/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Austin metro is $2,780/month.
+Asking rents come in about 37% below the federal benchmark, which can make Section 8 properties competitive here.

 Austin built a lot of apartments.
 Like, a lot.
-The construction boom that started during the pandemic is still delivering units, and it's completely changed the pricing dynamics.
-Rents came down meaningfully from their 2022 peaks even though people keep moving here.
-That's great if you're buying, but if you're pricing a rental based on what your neighbor got two years ago, you're going to sit vacant.
-Downtown and East Austin still get premium rents, but suburban areas like Pflugerville and Round Rock have gotten more competitive.
-The spread between zip codes is wide here — accurate comps at the zip level matter more in Austin than almost any other Texas market right now.
+The pandemic-era construction boom is still delivering units and pricing dynamics have flipped.
+Rents came off their 2022 peaks even as people keep moving in.
+Good news if you're buying.
+Bad news if you're pricing a rental against memory.
+Downtown and East Austin still command premium rents.
+Pflugerville and Round Rock have gotten meaningfully more competitive.
+The rent spread between zip codes is one of the widest in Texas, which means city-wide medians won't help you price a specific property here.